Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/02-Intro-to-JS/README.md

 1. Use basic JavaScript constructs such as functions, conditionals, loops, and objects.
 1. Read, understand, and use arrow functions to write shorter, more concise code.
-1. Compare and contrast JavaScript code with Python.
+1. Create and resolve Promises in order to execute code asynchronously.

 ## Warm-Up: Observations